Ken Nagas: Representative career

-Nagas was eligible to represent New South Wales rather than his home state of Queensland in State of Origin and elected to do so, a decision he later regretted.
+Despite being born and raised in Queensland, Nagas was eligible to represent New South Wales as he had played his first senior game in Kyogle as a 16-year old.
+He opted to represent New South Wales over his home state, a decision he later regretted.
 He played for the Blues in games II and III of the 1994 State of Origin series, but after his two try performance in Canberra's Grand Final win over Canterbury, was sensationally left out of the 1994 Kangaroo tour in preference to young Brisbane Broncos winger Wendell Sailor.

 He was also selected as a winger for New South Wales in the 1997 Super League Tri-series.
 Nagas played in games I (against Queensland) and III (against New Zealand), scoring two tries in each game as well as the 'Grand Final' of the series against Queensland at Brisbane's ANZ Stadium.
 The Tri-series Final is known as the longest professional game of rugby league in Australian history.
 Noel Goldthorpe kicked a field goal in the 104th minute to win the game 23-22 for NSW after scores were locked at 18-18 after full-time and 22-22 after extra time.
+Nagas was originally selected in Queensland's wider Tri-Series squad but later decided to remain with New South Wales, having already represented them in State of Origin.

-In 1997 Nagas played on the wing for Australia in their 34-22 win over New Zealand in the inaugural ANZAC Test at the Sydney Football Stadium.
+In 1997, Nagas played on the wing for Australia in their 34-22 win over New Zealand in the inaugural ANZAC Test at the Sydney Football Stadium.
 He later went on to play in the season ending loss to the Kiwis at the North Harbour Stadium in Auckland, before appearing in all 3 tests of the Super League Test series against Great Britain in England at the end of the year.
 However, while the rest of the rugby league world counts all tests played under the Super League banner as being legitimate test matches, the Australian Rugby League refuses to acknowledge the games from the rebels.
 Thus unfortunately, Ken Nagas, despite appearing in 5 tests during 1997, is listed as never having represented his country in official Australian records.

 Later years

 In 2004, Nagas was named as a member of the Canberra Raider's best Aboriginal and Torres Strait Islanders to have played for Canberra.

-He is currently the trainer for the Canberra Raiders Toyota Cup (Under-20s) team.